ruturajjadhav6162/Cosmic-Crusader/README.md

 # Cosmic Crusader

 Welcome to the Cosmic Crusader repository!
-This project is a Java application packaged as a JAR file.
+This project is a 2D platformer game developed in Java, packaged as a JAR file.
 Follow the instructions below to clone the repository and run the application.

 ## Prerequisites